elementor/elementor-developers-docs/src/form-fields/index.md

 * **reCAPTCHA V3** (`recaptcha_v3`)
 * **Honeypot** (`honeypot`)

-## Registering Form Fields
+## Managing Form Fields

 External developers can register new fields and unregister existing ones.
 Learn more how to do that:

 * [Remove Fields](./remove-fields/)
 * [Add New Field](./add-new-field/)

-## Manage Form Fields
+## Creating Form Fields

-External developers can learn more about field anatomy and how to create your own custom field:
+External developers can learn more about field anatomy and how to create your own:

 * [Field Structure](./field-structure/)
 * [Field Data](./field-data/)